 Leading Off: Hicks a hit for Tigers, Blach set for Kershaw

-Los Angeles Dodgers' Joc Pederson celebrates his run scored against the Arizona Diamondbacks with teammates, including Clayton Kershaw, right, in the dugout during the fifth inning of a baseball game Friday, April 21, ... .
-Boston Red Sox' Mookie Betts, left, is congratulated by Andrew Benintendi, who scored on the play, after hitting a three-run home run against the Baltimore Orioles during the inning of a baseball game, Sunday, April 23, 2017, in...
-John Hicks is off an impressive start as a fill-in for injured Detroit first baseman Miguel Cabrera.
+Los Angeles Dodgers' Joc Pederson celebrates his run scored against the Arizona Diamondbacks with teammates, including Clayton Kershaw, right, in the dugout during the fifth inning of a baseball game Friday, April 21, 2017, in Phoenix.
+Detroit Tigers designated hitter Victor Martinez, right, gets a handshake from teammate John Hicks after he and Nicholas Castellanos, rear, scored on Jim Adduci's double off Minnesota Twins starting pitcher Kyle Gibson in the third inning of a baseball game, Sunday, April 23, 2017, at Target Field in Minneapolis.

 Add your comments below